Developing Spring Hill: Spring Hill’s Start & its Iconic Waterfall

 Spring Hill opened to huge crowds in May of 1967.
 Sales of home sites went at a record pace and the 28,500 platted lots were essentially sold out in three years!

-Fifty years later, Spring Hill has changed dramatically.
+Fifty years later, the largest unincorporated area in Hernando County, Florida, has changed dramatically.
 The Deltona Corporation’s sales office has been converted into smaller offices and the brick pillars which once bordered the park are still there, but they look out of place along the easement of US 19.
 I would guess that the ropes or boards that once made a quaint fence have long rotted away in Florida’s hot sun and wicked rainstorms.

 Most of the Spring Hill homes that Deltona Corporation built are 2 bedroom, 1 ½ bath structures with a single car garage, targeting the limited-income retiree.
 In the 1980s, many of these homes were remarketed to Pinellas County dwellers – again, as a low-cost alternative.